michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0029.md

 - adj: (of a manuscript) defaced with changes
 - adj: especially of a ship's lines etc
 ### Family
-foul: fouled, fouler, foulest, fouling, foully, foulness, fouls+;foulness: foulnesses
+- foul: fouled, fouler, foulest, fouling, foully, foulness, fouls+
+- foulness: foulnesses
 ### Examples
 - County police are investigating but do not suspect foul play, according to a statement on the county’s Facebook page.
 - He was fouled on the play but his free throw with 0.9 seconds left was short.